pkumod/gStore/docs/INSTALL.md

 make

 ```
-in the gStore home directory to prepare the dependency, link the ANTLR lib, compile the gStore code, and build executable "gbuild", "gquery", "gadd", "gsub", "gmonitor", "gshow", "ghttp", "ginit", "gdrop", "shutdown", "gserver", "gclient", "gconsole".
+in the gStore home directory to prepare the dependency, link the ANTLR lib, compile the gStore code, and build executable "gbuild", "gquery", "gadd", "gsub", "gmonitor", "gshow", "ghttp", "ginit", "gdrop", "shutdown", "gserver", "grpc", "gconsole".

 (Please substitute the $(ARCH) with your system version, like setup_archlinux.sh, setup_centos.sh and setup_ubuntu.sh)